ray-project/ray/doc/source/ray-debugging.rst

 Ray Debugging
 =============

 Ray has a built in debugger that allows you to debug your distributed applications.
+It allows to set breakpoints in your Ray tasks and actors and when hitting the breakpoint you can drop into a PDB session that you can then use to:

+- Inspect variables in that context
+- Step within that task or actor
+- Move up or down the stack

 .. note::